Long-Range Ising Models: Contours, Phase Transitions and Decaying Fields: Introduction

-Cassandro, Ferrari, Merola and Presutti \cite{Cass} attempted to extend the contour argument to different exponents for the interactions introducing a more geometric approach to the problem of the phase transition.
-In particular, they removed the condition present in the Condition D that says that if $\gamma$ is a subset of a contour $\gamma_i$ and \be \dis(\gamma, \gamma_i\setminus \gamma) \geq M \diam(\gamma)^{\frac{3}{2}}, \ee where $\dis(A,B)$ is the distance between two sets $A,B \subset \Z$, then $|\gamma|$ is odd.
-This modification comes with an additional condition on the coupling for nearest neighbours, namely, $J(1) \gg 1$.
-The authors showed the phase transition assuming the following: $\alpha \in (2-\alpha^+,2]$, where ${\alpha^+ =\log(3)/\log(2) - 1}$.
+Cassandro, Ferrari, Merola and Presutti \cite{Cass} attempted to extend the contour argument to different exponents for the interactions introducing a more geometric approach in terms of triangle configurations to the problem of the phase transition.
+Their modification comes with an additional condition on the coupling for nearest neighbours, namely, $\widetilde{J}(1) \gg 1$.
+The authors showed the phase transition assuming that $\alpha \in (2-\alpha^+,2]$, where ${\alpha^+ =\log(3)/\log(2) - 1}$.
 Many results were obtained following either the contour approach of Fr\"{o}hlich and Spencer or Cassandro, Ferrari, Merola and Presutti, such as cluster expansion \cite{Cass2, Imbr1, Imbr2}, phase separation \cite{Cass3}, phase transition for the one-dimensional long-range model with a random field \cite{Cass1} and condensation for the corresponding lattice gas model \cite{Jo}.

-Recently, Bissacot, Endo, van Enter, Kimura and Ruszel \cite{Eric2}, based on the contour argument of \cite{Cass}, considered the model with a presence of the decaying magnetic field $(h_x)_{x\in \Z}$.
-Moreover, restricting the region of $\alpha$ to $(2-\alpha^*,2]$ where $\alpha^+<\alpha^*$ satisfies $\sum_{n \geq 1}n^{-\alpha^*}=2$, they removed the condition of the nearest neighbour's coupling $J(1)\gg 1$.
+Recently, Bissacot, Endo, van Enter, Kimura, and Ruszel \cite{Eric2}, based on the contour argument of \cite{Cass}, considered the model with a presence of the decaying magnetic field $(h_x)_{x\in \Z}$.
+Moreover, restricting the region of $\alpha$ to $(2-\alpha^*,2]$ where $\alpha^+<\alpha^*$ satisfies $\sum_{n \geq 1}n^{-\alpha^*}=2$, they removed the condition of the nearest neighbour's coupling $\widetilde{J}(1)\gg 1$.